ilkaymueller/Data_Analysis_Projects/uber_files/README.md

 <li>Detecting the trends as daywise and weekwise.
 <li> Pairwise analysis for day and hour togetger
 <li> Automating the pairwise analysis for the next pairs
-<li>Created an interactive map to show rush locations on map using Folium.

 ## Geospatial Analysis